e-codex/ecodex/src/orchid/resources/wiki/connector/installation/tomcat_deploy.md

 The deployment has been tested on following tomcat versions:

- * Apache Tomcat/8.5.23 on Windows 7
+ * Apache Tomcat/8.5.x on Windows 7, AdoptJDK 8
+ * Apache Tomcat/8.5.x on IBM AIX, Java 8
+ * Apache Tomcat/8.5.x on Centos, Java 8

 ### Step-by-Step